YukiChen-yuxin/HomicideDashboard/README.md

 First and foremost, Welcome! :tada::balloon::balloon::balloon:

-Thank you for visiting the xxxxxx app project repository.
+Thank you for visiting the `Watch out for homicides` app project repository.

 This document (README file) is a hub to provide you with some information about the project.
 Jump directly to one of the sections below, or scroll straight down to find out more.